adrichardson/Clue/README.md

 Notes for upgrades:

-1. Login with username and password feature
+1. Login with username and password feature (Mongo?)
 2. Allow re-connect with username (game state required)
 3. Allow multiple games at once (array of game states?)
 4. Add restart button